Sunday, November 12, 2023

 • I have to restrict sugars or the pain can get worse, sugars are considered proinflammatory.

 • I need to relax and avoid using my brain too much or it starts to hurt.
-I drink hop tea to help as it is mildly tranquilising.
-I usually add marigold and bucchu to this, sometimes also lavender.
+I drink hop tea herb tea to help as it is mildly tranquilising.
+I usually add marigold and bucchu to this, sometimes lavender.
+(UPDATE I have to be careful with any green plants like hops as they tend to have VitK which can exacerbate migraine, possibly via microclotting.)

 • I often feel sleepy in the inflammatory phase and do better if I sleep when I feel the need.
 It feels like there is inflammation in my brain affecting my cognition and in my experience it is best not to fight it.
 Best to sleep, somewhere warm and let one's body heal.